May 3, 2025

 Target Value

 These metrics help identify optimization opportunities in fulfillment.
-Comparing with your own historical data reveals trends and assists in the early identification of improvement opportunities.
+Comparing these with your own historical data reveals trends and aids in the early identification of improvement opportunities.

 5. Customer Satisfaction

-After reducing order costs, customer satisfaction becomes the key to success.
+After reducing the cost per order, customer satisfaction becomes a key to success.
 A CSAT score (Customer Satisfaction Score) between 75% and 85% indicates excellent fulfillment quality.
-Current industry averages show:
+Current industry average scores show:

 Industry